Large

 You should always keep a minimum distance of 50 meters from the animals.

 Additionally, do not feed them, not even a small treat.
 Many animals cannot tolerate human food, and feeding them can alter their natural behavior, making them approach people and potentially causing disturbances for other visitors.
-These are hardy breeds that have lived outdoors their entire lives and naturally keep their distance from humans—please respect this.

 For any inquiries regarding the animals, please contact their owners.
 Contact information can be found on signs posted at all entrances to the enclosures.